bitcoinops/bitcoinops.github.io/_topics/en/v2-p2p-transport.md

 ---
-title: Version 2 P2P Transport
+title: Version 2 P2P transport

 ## Required.
 At least one category to which this topic belongs.
 See
 ## schema for options